-The stoneware and porcelain are lead free, dishwasher and food safe, designed to be enjoyed through everyday use.
-They strive to bring the qualities of strength, utility and beauty to each piece they create.
+The stoneware and porcelain are lead free as well as dishwasher and food safe.
+They are designed to be enjoyed through everyday use and are expressions of strength, utility, and beauty.

-Bill has been thrilled recently with the pots coming out of his large two-chambered wood burning kiln, the Ngborigama.
-The firing process has dramatic and unpredictable effects on the glazes, which are designed to react to flame and ash during the forty-hour firing process.
+Bill has been pleased recently with the wood-pots fired in his large two-chambered wood burning kiln, the Ngborigama.
+The firing process has unpredictable effects on the clay and glaze, which can react dramatically to flame and ash during the forty hour firing process.

 The water wheel that turned its first revolution here in 1818 has been replaced by the potter’s wheels that turn here today.
 Come and see!